mongodb/specifications/source/run-command/run-command.rst

 * See Server Selection's section on `Use of read preferences with commands <https://github.com/mongodb/specifications/blob/master/source/server-selection/server-selection.rst#use-of-read-preferences-with-commands>`_

-If the provided Read Preference is NOT primary, the final command document MUST include the ``$readPreference`` global command argument.
+If the provided Read Preference is NOT primary, the command sent MUST include the ``$readPreference`` global command argument.

 * See OP_MSG's section on `Global Command Arguments <https://github.com/mongodb/specifications/blob/master/source/message/OP_MSG.rst#global-command-arguments>`_